tolgaoa/xrfoauth/README.md

 A scenario is formulated to describe the types of attacks that an attacker can carry out. xApp1 is subscribed to receive RLC and MAC layer information from the DU.
 This information is forwarded to xApp2 where various real-time load balancing decisions are made and traffic patterns are adjusted.
 Finally these decisions are relayed back to xApp1 for execution.
 In such a scenario, the attacker can carry out the following attacks.
     - *Eavesdropping*: on sensitive real-time decisions regarding user device operations.
     - *Faulty injections*: to change either the incoming data to be used by xApp2 for decision making or outgoing data to xApp1 for execution to alter the ultimate behaviour of the system.

+## Testing on baremetal
+- 1) Use build_script.sh to build both XRF server and client separately.
+- 2) Use setenv.sh to set the required environmental variables on baremetal for local debugging.